 Researchers have identified several components that are critical to successful PBL (Barron & Darling-Hammond, 2008; Ertmer & Simons, 2005; Mergendoller & Thomas, 2005; Hung, 2008).
-While project-based learning has been criticized in the past for not being rigorous enough, the following features will greatly improve the chances of a project's success:
+While project-based learning has been criticized in the past for not being rigorous enough, the following features will greatly improve the chances of a project's success.

-- A realistic problem or project that aligns with students' skills and interests, and requires learning clearly defined content and skills (e.g. using rubrics, or exemplars from local professionals and students)
+- A realistic problem or project that aligns with students' skills and interests, and requires learning clearly defined content and skills (e.g., using rubrics, or exemplars from local professionals and students).

 - Participation in a professional learning network, including collaborating and reflecting upon PBL experiences in the classroom with colleagues, and courses in inquiry-based teaching methods.

 You will find much greater detail on these four key components, along with step-by-step instructions on how to put them into place, in the next section.